 Cut off any expenses that you can easily live without and keep your wants between 5-10% of your net income (net income = income after taxes/take-home income).

 If you need a little more help in managing your budget, read this – How to Track Your Expenses in 6 Steps.

 I have other budgeting articles that might help you, you can check them out under the Save Money Category.

-If you love crossing off or scribbling or colouring or writing down what you learnt on each day of your 30-day no spend challenge, I have something interesting for you.
+If you love crossing off or scribbling or coloring or writing down what you learned on each day of your 30-day no spend challenge, I have something interesting for you.
 Grab my free track sheet to track your 30-day challenge with ease.